DataDog/documentation/content/en/monitors/guide/non_static_thresholds.md

 #### Composite monitor

-The last monitor is a Composite monitor, which sends and alert only if the two preceding monitors are also in an **ALERT** state.
-The monitor sends out an alert only if both monitors are in an ALERT state.
+The last monitor is a Composite monitor, which sends an alert only if the two preceding monitors are also both in an **ALERT** state.

 {{< img src="monitors/guide/non_static_thresholds/reference_composite_monitor_config.png" alt="Example composite monitor configuration showing boolean logic to alert if both monitors are in ALERT state" style="width:100%;" >}} -->